Tinystep1/cmfive-docs/README.md

    - Can be mapped to different versions of Cmfive through the use of branches
  - Editing documentation is much easier to do via the use of pull requests
  - Ongoing effort to update all of the Cmfive documentation and migrate it to this new set up
+ - Support for local page development with Docker site hosting

 --------------------------------------------------